bbawj/note-vault/Notes/Processes.md

 # Processes
 A program in execution, also known as a job.
+One process can have multiple [[Threads |threads]].
 ## Process in memory
 ![](https://i.imgur.com/DnW6ijk.png)